 Inflammatory bowel disease,is the collective name for ulcerative colitis and Crohn’s disease.
 These 2 diseases involve the inflammation of the gut.
 The symptoms usually include:

 - Extreme fatigue

-The small part of the intestine known as the appendix can become infected and inflamed.
+Appendicitis Appendicitis is when the small part of the intestine known as the appendix becomes infected and inflamed.
 This needs examination by a GP or emergency doctor as it may need surgery.

 With any of these issues it is important to get a diagnosis and treatment through your GP.

-If symptoms change, you should go to the accident and emergency department of your hospital.
+If symptoms worsen or you experience any of the following, you should go to the accident and emergency department of your hospital: